Magnitude 3.9 earthquake strikes San Francisco Bay Area | ExBulletin

 Magnitude 3.9 earthquake strikes San Francisco Bay Area

-Oakland, California (AP) – A 3.9-magnitude earthquake shook the San Francisco Bay Area Monday night, according to the US Geological Survey.
+A 3.9-magnitude earthquake struck the San Francisco Bay Area Monday night, but no injuries or damage have been reported since then.

-The epicenter was in San Lorenzo, a community in East Bay in Alameda County 13 miles (20.92 kilometers) south of Oakland, according to the Geological Survey.
-The earthquake occurred at 6:29 pm
+The quake was felt throughout the area at about 6:29 p.m. local time.
+The San Francisco Fire Department later said there were no reports of injuries or damage.

-The earthquake was initially rated at 4.2 but was reduced to 4.0 and then 3.9.
-The initial epicenter was reported as Ashland, near San Lorenzo, but this was later reviewed by the Geological Survey.
+According to the US Geological Survey, the earthquake had a shock rate of 4.2 at its epicenter, which was later identified as Ashland.
+The earthquake’s intensity decreased to 4.0 and then to 3.9.

 Sources